EWC-consortium/eudi-wallet-rfcs/ewc-rfc002-present-verifiable-credentials.md

 # 3.0 Messages

 As shown in Figure 1 below, a individual using the wallet presents a credential to a verifier on the same device that the device the wallet resides on.
-The default `response_mode` (`fragment`) often uses redirects for this flow.

 ```mermaid
   sequenceDiagram